top of page

 Livestock Integration

-Whether you’re actively grazing, considering it, or just curious, we invite you to explore the ideas, weigh the evidence, and draw your own conclusions.
+Whether you’re already grazing, considering it, or just curious, we invite you to explore the stories, weigh the tradeoffs, and decide what might fit your operation.

 Drought Management Plan (Jim Kopriva)